 A child may also make an allegation against an innocent party because they are too afraid to name the real perpetrator.
-Even so, we must accept that some professionals do pose a serious risk to pupils, and we must act on every allegation.
+Even so, we must accept that some professionals do pose a serious risk to pupils and we must act on every allegation.

 Staff who are the subject of an allegation have the right to have their case dealt with fairly, quickly and consistently and to be kept informed of its progress.
 Suspension is not the default option and alternatives to suspension will always be considered.
 In some cases, staff may be suspended where this is deemed to be the best way to ensure that children are protected.
-In the event of suspension, the school will provide support and a named contact for the member of staff.
+In the event of suspension the school will provide support and a named contact for the member of staff.

-The full procedures for dealing with allegations against staff can be found in Keeping Children Safe in Education (DfE, 2022) and in the school's Managing Allegations Policy and Procedures.
+The full procedures for dealing with allegations against staff can be found in Keeping Children Safe in Education (DfE, 2018)

 Staff, parents and governors are reminded that publication of material that may lead to the identification of a teacher who is the subject of an allegation is prohibited by law.
 Publication includes verbal conversations or writing, including content placed on social media sites.
 Allegations concerning staff who no longer work at the school, or historical allegations will be reported to the police.